Written For ParentCircle Website new design update

 Did you know there is a lot your child can learn from the Elephant God we all adore?
-Celebrate this Ganesh Chaturthi with prayers, modaks, laddoos, sundal and meaningful stories!
+Celebrate this Ganesh Chaturthi with prayers, modaks, laddoos, sundal, and meaningful stories!

 Children are absolutely fond of Lord Ganesha.
 They admire him for his great wit and unique appearance.
 In this exclusive article, we first take a look at the symbolic meaning of Lord Ganesha, and his embellishments.
-We present three stories that teach your child moral values, and talk to children to understand what the Elephant God means to them.
+We present three stories that teach your child moral values and talk to children to understand what the Elephant God means to them.

-Lord Ganesha is loved by children for his elephant head, large ears, huge stomach and more!
+Lord Ganesha is loved by children for his elephant head, large ears, huge stomach, and more!
 Explain to your child the meaning and symbolism behind each part of Lord Ganesha and his adornments.

 One day, in the snow-capped mountains of Mount Kailash, Goddess Parvati is getting ready to take a bath.
-She realises there is no one to guard her door.
+She realizes there is no one to guard her door.
 So, she sculpts a beautiful boy out of turmeric paste and gives him life.
 She adores him as her own son and calls him Ganesha.
 She lovingly instructs him to safeguard the door and not allow anyone inside.
 When Lord Shiva returns from his meditation, Ganesha stops him at the door.
 Even after Lord Shiva reveals his identity, he refuses to let him enter.
-In rage, Shiva fights the boy and beheads him using his Trishul.
+In a rage, Shiva fights the boy and beheads him using his Trishul.
 Parvati is infuriated that her boy has been killed and sets out to destroy the world.
 Lord Brahma, the Creator, intervenes and convinces her to change her mind.

 Parvati accepts on the condition that Ganesha is brought back to life.
 Shiva places the head of a strong and powerful elephant, Gajasura, on Ganesha's body and breathes life into him.
 Ganesha's sense of dedication and responsibility impress Lord Shiva and Goddess Parvati, and they accept him as their own son.